Basic Policy for Risk Management

 Our export activities are conducted after proper screening of individual business transactions and obtainment of necessary export licenses such as comprehensive export license.

-Our employees and persons concerned are provided with position-based training, as well as periodical training, which deals with the latest cases, and training at the time of their appointment to the position, so that they are aware of their responsibility for security trade control and obtain necessary knowledge.
+Our Group-related personnel are provided with position-based training, as well as periodical training, which deals with the latest cases, and training at the time of their appointment to the position, so that they are aware of their responsibility for security trade control and obtain necessary knowledge.

 We also conduct audits in the Company and its affiliates in Japan and overseas constantly to monitor export activities, and share information between different divisions within the Company and between affiliates through various committees to reduce the risks in the security trade control activities of the entire group.

 To set up a structure for the commitment, we have developed a rule on handling of trade secrets and intellectual property, and established an organization in the Intellectual Property Department to provide business units and R&D units including those in our subsidiaries with necessary support, such as management of inventions, investigation of prior arts and IPRs of other companies, promotion of technology standardization activities and formulation of strategy and response from the perspective of intellectual property-related laws and regulations, in the Intellectual Property Department.
 Actual intellectual property activities, including planning and implementation of them, verification of the progress and results and correction of any inappropriate points, are promoted through concerted efforts among respective divisions, R&D units and the Intellectual Property Department in the IP strategy meeting, which led by strategic IP committee members of the divisions and responsible persons in the Intellectual Property Department, based on the PDCA (plan-do-check-act) cycle.

 To promote and improve the IP activities, we operate an invention reward program, organize IP training sessions that match the experience and level of proficiency of each employee, and publish related in-house newsletters.
 We also hold an “Intellectual Property Right and Standardization Convention” every year to commend excellent IP activities and share knowledge.